-The F2-08AD-2 Analog Voltage Input module provides several hardware features:
+The F2-04AD-2 analog Input module provides several hardware features.

-- Analog inputs are optically isolated from the PLC logic. - The module has a removable terminal block so the module can be easily removed or changed without disconnecting the wiring. - With a D2-240, D2-250-1, D2-260 or D2-262 CPU, all channels can be updated in one scan.
+- Analog inputs are optically isolated from the PLC logic. - The module has a removable terminal block so the module can be easily removed or changed without disconnecting the wiring. - With a D2-240, D2-250-1, D2-260 and D2-262 CPU, all four channels can be read in one scan. - On-board active analog filtering and microcontroller provide digital signal processing to maintain precision analog measurements in noisy environments...